sPyOpenSource/jcore/README.md

 ------------

 1. the firmware locates the loader, loads it and passes control to it.
-2. the loader initializes hardware (64 bit mode, screen resolution, memory map etc.)
+2. the loader initializes hardware (64 bit multicore mode, screen resolution, memory map etc.)
 3. then loads environment file and initrd file (probably from the boot partition or from ROM).
 4. iterates on file system drivers, and loads kernel file from initrd.
 5. if file system is not recognized, scans for the first executable in the initrd.